Tingkarol or Tingkarow

 Roufus-lored Kingfishers are short-tailed and sport the characteristic long, pointed bills to easily peck on small vertebrates such as lizards, frogs and fishes.
 They also feed on insects.

-This species of kingfishers generally have black-colored crowns, wings and backs, overlaid with blue.
+This species of kingfisher generally has black-colored crowns, wings, and backs, overlaid with blue.
 Adult males have white underparts, while juvenile males and females have varying amounts of washed buff to orange underparts.
 They are distinguished for their loud and harsh calls, usually heard in the early mornings.
 These birds are monogamous and territorial.

 The Roufus-lored Kingfisher inhabit coastal lowland sites and inland foothills.
 It is believed to prefer forest on limestone or large trees, most are largely confined to limestone areas.
 Listed Vulnerable (VU) by the IUCN with its population assessed to be decreasing, deforestation is a threat to these species of kingfishers.

 Clearing of forests for the planting of commercially viable exotic trees such as oil-palms could have devastating effects to the Roufus-lored Kingfisher as well as to other endemic and native species in the affected areas.